Determining who is responsible for cleaning the communal areas in a HMO can, surprisingly, be a bit of a tricky issue.

 I wouldn’t even bother making tenants responsible for cleaning if they each have a separate AST.
 It usually just ends in disappointment, tears and urine on the toilet seat that goes unwashed.

-If you are letting the entire property to a group of friends and there is one joint tenancy (i.e. all tenants are jointly liable for the property), then usually the tenants are given the responsibility to clean the communal areas, and arranging a fair schedule among themselves.
+If you are letting the entire property to a group of friends and there is one joint tenancy (i.e. all tenants are jointly liable for the property), then usually the tenants are given the responsibility to clean the communal areas, and arrange a fair schedule among themselves.

 However, in either case, I still don’t believe tenants have the overarching responsibility if it’s not being done properly.
 I’ve heard other landlords say that if the tenancy is joint, then the tenants are responsible.
 I disagree.